-Whether you’re in the planning phase or have already implemented NTFS permission, following best practices ensures smooth administration, and it also aids in resolving access issues.
-Here we listed seven practices we find effective in managing NTFS permissions.
+Whether you’re in the planning phase or have already implemented NTFS permissions, following some best practices ensure smooth administration and aid in resolving access issues quickly.

-#2 Share folders with Groups not with Users
+#2 Share folders with Groups not Users

-Of course, the task is doable, but it would be a lot simpler if you just put them all in one group (i.e., Sales Group) then share the folder with that group.
-The same logic can be applied when applying for permissions.
+Of course, the task is doable, but it would be a lot simpler if you just put them all in one group (such as Sales Group), then share the folder with that group.

 #3 Organize your Resources

-Additionally, backups will also be less complex too since you can choose which folders to backup without worrying if other file types will be included.
+Additionally, backups will also be less complex since you can choose which folders to backup without worrying if other file types will be included.

-When you assign permissions for working with data or application folders, assign the “Read & Execute” permission to the Users group and Administrators group.
+When you assign permissions for working with application folders, assign the “Read & Execute” permission to the Users group and Administrators group.

 In a complex environment, however, over-privileging can happen especially when users belong to multiple groups, causing users to have access they shouldn’t have.

-#6 Intuitive naming convention
+#6 Use intuitive naming convention

 #7 Document everything